rudra610prakash-code/real-time-weather/README.md

 # 🌤️ Real-Time Weather App

-A beautiful, responsive real-time weather application built with vanilla **JavaScript**, **HTML5**, and **CSS3**.
+A beautiful, real-time weather application built with vanilla **JavaScript**, **HTML5**, and **CSS3**.
 Get instant weather updates for any city in the world with an intuitive and modern user interface.

 ---